-Zoloft is a type of medication that doctors call a selective serotonin reuptake inhibitor, or SSRI.
-They may recommend it for mental health conditions, including certain types of bipolar disorder.
+Zoloft is a type of selective serotonin reuptake inhibitor (SSRI) medication.
+Doctors may recommend it for mental health conditions, including certain types of bipolar disorder, if a person does not respond well to mood stabilizers.

 There are some side effects to consider before using this drug, however, and some may be cause for concern.